brightnucleus/config/README.md

 ## Basic Usage

 A class that wants to be configurable should accept a `ConfigInterface` in its constructor, so that the Config can be injected.
 The surrounding code then should inject an instance of an object (for example the generic `Config` that is provided with this component).
 This way, the class that accepts the Config can be written in a 100% reusable way, while all project-specific stuff will be injected through the Config.

+### Working With Config Data

+#### Checking The Existence Of A Key

+To check whether the configuration has a certain key, you can use the `ConfigInterface::hasKey($key)` method, or, if you are using the `ConfigTrait` in your class, you can use the convenience method `$this->hasConfigKey($key)`.

+#### Getting The Value Of A Key

+To get the configuration value of a certain key, you can use the `ConfigInterface::getKey($key)` method, or, if you are using the `ConfigTrait` in your class, you can use the convenience method `$this->getConfigKey($key)`.

+#### Nested Keys

+If your keys are nested, you can provide multiple levels of keys in one request.
+So, whenever you need to provide a key and want to use a nested one, you can either provide a comma-separated list of keys ( `$this->getConfigKey( 'level1', 'level2', 'level3' );` ) or a string that contains the list of keys separated by a delimiter ( `$this->getConfigKey( 'level1/level2/level3' );` ).

+You can freely mix-and-match these two approaches as you like.

+The default delimiters are: `/`, `\` and `.`.
+You can choose different delimiters by passing an array of delimiters as a fourth argument to the `Config`s constructor.

 ### Example - Configuration File